-The Salonika Campaign Society was formed in 2000 to promote interest in the Salonika Campaign, fought in northern Greece, Serbia and Albania from 1915 to 1918.
+The Salonika Campaign Society was formed in 2000 to promote interest in the Salonika campaign, fought in northern Greece, Serbia and Albania from 1915 to 1918.
 The aim of the Society is to perpetuate the memory of those of all nations who served, whether they were members of the armed forces, medical services or civilian staff.
 The Society does not seek to glorify war and is neither politically nor commercially motivated.
 Application for membership is welcomed from anyone of like mind.

 What does the Society offer to members?

-- Commemorations and remembrance: in addition to the London wreath laying, the Society prepares a plot each November in the Garden of Remembrance on the lawns outside Westminster Abbey; members are also able to attend the international commemorations of the allied nations in northern Greece, during which wreaths are laid at various cemeteries and memorials.
+- Commemorations and remembrance: in addition to the London wreath laying, the Society prepares a plot each November in the Field of Remembrance on the lawns outside Westminster Abbey; members are also able to attend the international commemorations of the allied nations in northern Greece, during which wreaths are laid at various cemeteries and memorials.

 - Knowledgeable members: last but by no means least, members are part of a friendly community of nearly 300 Salonika enthusiasts from 18 countries, who have a wide range of interests and expertise in this unfairly neglected corner of the First World War.